 The 450-strong South Wales Choral Union of Aberdare is credited for popularising the Welsh male voice choir tradition after winning The National Music Union Brass And Choral Event in consecutive years during the 1870s.
 Welsh choral singing is instantly recognisable, with different pockets of the choir singing different parts.
 Traditional bedrocks of the movement include Treorchy and Morriston.
 The more recent success of Only Men Aloud has ensured that the male voice choir tradition is as popular with audiences as ever.

-The picture above though is of our very own Tenby Male Voice Choir.
+The picture above though is of our very own Tenby Male Voice Choir pictured above North beach with a view of Tenby Harbour.
 Founded in 1975, Tenby Male Choir has, over the past 40 years, grown from strength to strength not just in chorister numbers but also in its musical reputation under the guiding light of our Music Director Ian Williams [affectionately know as “Wilbur”] and our accompanist Jill Williams [no relation].
 Today, as a well-established Male Voice Choir in West Wales, at nearly 50 choristers strong, the choir prides itself on the professional reputation it has earned “From the heart of Pembrokeshire”.

 Sheep farming has been central to the Welsh way of life for centuries, and there are approximately 10 million sheep in Wales, which makes up around 1/3 of the entire British flock.
 That’s amazing when you consider the Welsh human population is just over 3 million.